Narayan Das (footballer): East Bengal

 On 19 June 2015 it was revealed that Das, along with Dempo teammates Pronay Halder and Prabir Das, requested to be released by the Goan club in order to sign for other I-League clubs, after Dempo were relegated to the I-League 2.
 A few days later it was reported that the club had agreed to allow the players a release from their hefty contracts but that Dempo would also demand a transfer fee for the players.
 After the 2015 ISL season, it was announced that Das had signed with East Bengal on 13 January 2016.
 During the 2015–16 season with the club, coming back from injury, Das found himself as second choice left back behind club captain Robert Lalthlamuana.

 Pune City

 On 12 July 2016 it was announced that Das had signed with Pune City of the Indian Super League along with Augustin Fernandes.
 He made his debut for the club on 3 October 2015 against Mumbai City.
 He started the match and played the full 90 as Pune City lost 1–0.

 Chennaiyin FC

 On 29 June 2021, Narayan Das was signed by Chennaiyin FC on a two-year contract.

+Sporting Clube De Goa

+On 15 January 2026, Das joined Sporting Clube De Goa on a contact until the end of the season.